joncoop/zipgrade-reporter/README.md

 2. Choose the option "CSV - Full Data Format"
 3. Send the file to your computer (perhaps through email or Google Drive)

 Once you have the file, run ZipGrade Reporter.
-The app will ask you to

 ![Your Report is ready](https://raw.githubusercontent.com/joncoop/zipgrade-reporter/master/screenshots/ready.png)